Hi |

 Woven Carpets - Carpet made on a weaving loom where backing threads and pile are woven at the same time, creating strong anchors for the tufts.
 Axminster and Wilton are both well known woven carpets, offering a wider range of patterns.

-Yarn - Cord of twisted fibers.
+Yarn - Cord of twisted fibres.